 Brave Browser doesn’t have many innovative features, but it makes up for that with its security and privacy protection features.

-Brave Shields give incredibly extensive control over ad blocking and trackers, and it’s enabled out of the box, so you can browse the web without any distractions.
+The Brave Shields give incredibly extensive control over ad blocking and trackers, and it’s enabled out of the box so you can browse the web without any distractions.

-Brave Rewards is also a great idea for an alternative method of monetization without relying on privacy-invasive ads.
+Brave Rewards is also a great idea for an alternative monetization method without relying on privacy-invasive ads.

-We did feel that the interface was slightly overcrowded, especially the start page, and we felt that the Brave Today feature took way too much space, which made it harder to read.
+We felt that the interface was slightly overcrowded, especially the start page.
+Also, the Brave Today feature took too much space, making it harder to read.